juand-r/EMNLP-2019/README.md

 ## [Adversarial ML](#contents)

+### Adversarial Training

+The next two papers are about methods to avoid "being right for the wrong reasons", (i.e., relying on dataset artifacts) in order to improve generalizabilty to out-of-domain data.

 :boom: [Topics to Avoid: Demoting Latent Confounds in Text Classification](https://www.aclweb.org/anthology/D19-1425.pdf)
 > On the **native language identification** task, classifiers often do not generalize well because they learn topical features which are artifacts (superficial patterns); for example if the label "Swedish" is predicted due to the word 'Sweden' appearing in the text.
 A model is proposed which predicts both the label of the text and the confound; the two predictors are trained adversarially in order to learn a text representation that predicts the correct label but does not use information from the confound.